 The polarization-induced charge density or electric field is used as the starting point for the modified PC1D solving routine at a given hetero-interface.
-If the charge density at a hetero-interface is positive, it will tend to accumulate a 2-Dimensional Electron Gas (2DEG); similarly, a negative hetero-interface charge density will tend to form a 2-Dimensional Hole Gas (2DHG).
+If the charge density at a hetero-

-The modified PC1D, incorporates polarization, is used in the design of InGaN solar cells.
-The design of pn-junction solar cells starts with a p-i-n structure and evolves to the current status of utilizing n-GaN capping layer.
-Alongside the design and fabrication of pn-junction solar cells alternative approaches in designing solar cells are considered.
-The pn-junctions and alternative approaches are presented in the next section.
+The modified PC1D, which incorporates polarization, is used in the design of InGaN solar cells.
+The design of pn-junction solar cells starts with a p-i-n structure and evolves to the current status of using an n-GaN capping layer.
+Along with the design and fabrication of pn-junction solar cells, alternative approaches in designing solar cells are also considered.
+The pn junctions and alternative approaches are presented in the next section.